AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/working-with-the-calendar/filtering-the-marketing-calendar.md

 # Filtering the Marketing Calendar {#filtering-the-marketing-calendar}

-Use entry types, program tags, or workspaces to filter the information displayed on the calendar.&nbsp;
+Use entry types, program tags, or workspaces to filter the information displayed on the calendar.

 1. Go to the Calendar.